BolajiAyodeji/awesome-jamstack/CONTRIBUTING.md

 - Keep descriptions short and simple, but descriptive.
 - Start the description with a capital and end with a full stop/period.
   > :information_source: You can use an emoji, only before the Title-Cased Description.
+- When adding to the `Examples` category, please add a link to the source code (if available)
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - New categories or improvements to the existing `table of contents` are welcome.